.jpg)

 tender to the touch, with diarrhea.
 Gather the bark spring

 or autumn."
-The only other reference I've seen for
+The only other references I've seen for

-Apple being use for the spleen is from colonial herbalists
+Apple being use for the spleen come from colonial herbalists

 apples and freshly fermented may be boiled to a syrup with